Microsoft/azure-docs.pt-pt/articles/key-vault/vs-key-vault-add-connected-service.md

        }
        ```

-Execute a aplicação localmente ao navegar para a página.
-Deve seu valor secreto obtido
+Execute a aplicação localmente ao navegar para a página About.
+Deverá ver seu valor secreto obtido.

 ## <a name="clean-up-resources"></a>Limpar recursos